-New Directions ABA Medical Policy/Coverage Criteria Update
+New Directions ABA Medical Policy/Coverage Criteria Reminder

 The new version includes:

-- New definitions of functional assessments, functional behavior assessments, standardized assessments, non-standardized assessments, and custodial care.
+- New definitions of functional assessments, functional behavior assessments, standardized assessments, non-standardized assessments and custodial care.

 - Emphasis on member progress over time and intensity of treatment.